Apelin: Bone

 Receptor expression is also observed at the surface of osteoblasts, the cell progenitors involved in bone formation.

 Muscle aging

 Muscle apelin expression decreases with age in rodents and humans.
 By supplementing aged mice with exogenous apelin, Cedric Dray, Philippe Valet, and their colleagues demonstrated that the peptide was able to promote muscle hypertrophy and consequently induced a gain in strength.
 This study also demonstrated that apelin targets muscle cells during aging by different and complementary pathways: it acts on muscle metabolism by activating an AMPK-dependent mitochondria biogenesis, it promotes autophagy and decreases inflammation in aged mice.
 Moreover, apelin receptor is also present on muscle stem cells and promotes in vitro and in vivo cellular proliferation and differentiation of these cells into mature muscle cells that participate in muscle regeneration.
-Finally, muscle apelin could be used a biomarker of physical exercise success in aged individual since its production is correlated to the benefit of a chronic physical exercise in aged individuals.
+Finally, muscle apelin could be used as a biomarker of physical exercise success in aged individuals since its production is correlated to the benefit of a chronic physical exercise in aged individuals.